MileHacker Logo

 Mistral Wind

 The Mistral wind is a significant weather aspect.
-This strong, cold, dry wind blows down the Rhône Vale and brings sudden temperature drops, notably in winter and spring.
+This strong, cold, dry wind blows down along the Rhône Vale and brings sudden temperature drops, notably in winter and spring.
 While it usually results in clear, sunny skies, a chilly feeling accompanies it.
 Windproof clothing is advisable.

 Optimal Activity Timing